Endale24/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 add /action to path
- a script that counts the number of directories in the PATH. a script that lists environment variables.
+ a script that counts the number of directories in the PATH. a script that lists environment variables. a script that lists all local variables and environment variables, and functions.